LUMII-Syslab/viziquer-tools-lod24/README.md

 To add a schema for another endpoint, whether public or your own, follow these two steps:

 - extract the schema from the endpoint
-- upload the schema to ViziQuer Tools
+- import the schema into ViziQuer Tools

 Note: these steps will be automated in one of the next releases.

+Alternatively, existing schemas (e.g., created on other servers) can be uploaded.

 ### Extracting the schema from the endpoint

-To extract a schema from an endpoint, you should use [OBIS-SchemaExtractor](https://github.com/LUMII-Syslab/OBIS-SchemaExtractor) and follow the instructions there.
+To extract a schema from an endpoint, you should use [OBIS-SchemaExtractor](https://github.com/LUMII-Syslab/OBIS-SchemaExtractor), version 2, and follow the instructions there.

-### Uploading (importing) the schema to ViziQuer Tools
+### Importing the schema into ViziQuer Tools

 Once you have obtained a JSON file with the extracted schema, you need to import this JSON file into ViziQuer Tools.

-Currently, to upload the file, you must manually start the importer module from the [Data Shape Server](https://github.com/LUMII-Syslab/data-shape-server) repository .
+Currently, to import the schema, use the [importer module](https://github.com/LUMII-Syslab/data-shape-server/tree/main/import-generic) from the Data Shape Server repository .

+### Data schema uploading

+An existing SQL database schema script (like the ones in `./db/init/pg` directory) can be executed against the database instance to create a new schema.
+Manual updates of tables `schemata` and `endpoints` in the `public` schema are needed to make this information accessible from the visual environment.

 ## (Re)starting from scratch